Skip to main content

 If you do not plan to leave a close family member a gift, you can make an explicit declaration to this effect in your will.

-The declaration will state that you have considered their position and have decided not to make any provision for that person in your will and make a brief statement about why not.
+The declaration will state that you have considered their position and have decided not to make any provision for that person in your will, along with a brief statement explaining why.

 As this will be stated on the face of your will, it shows that you have given the matter some consideration and have made an informed decision.
 Best advice dictates that you set out more detailed reasons and background in a separate statement called a letter of wishes.
 This will not form part of the will but would be admissible as evidence should a claim emerge.